Amazfit Balance 2

 Products reviewers directly compared with this model, grouped into quick takeaways.

-• Better: smartwatch maturity The reviewer says the Balance 2 is not on the same smartwatch level as Apple’s Ultra model.
+• Better: smartwatch features The reviewer says the Balance 2 is far behind the Apple Watch Ultra 3 as a smartwatch.

 Feature Scorecards